Developing quality essential care for poor populations in Lebanon: The SOHA 2 Project

 – Support the financial stability and sustainability of primary healthcare subsidies and health center accreditations.

-ACHIEVEMENTS AND FUTURE INITIATVES
+ACHIEVEMENTS AND FUTURE INITIATIVES

 Achievements